 The programme is primarily conducted by the Departments of Respiratory and Critical Care Medicine at Tan Tock Seng Hospital (TTSH) and Khoo Teck Puat Hospital (KTPH).

 We have dedicated Respiratory Physiology and Sleep Medicine Laboratories.
 The resident will undertake bronchoscopy simulation training at the Simulation and Integrated Medical Training Advancement Centre (SIMTAC) before attending live bronchoscopy sessions at the endoscopy suite.
 The Department of Respiratory and Critical Care Medicine is responsible for the care of patients in the Medical Intensive Care Unit (MICU), High Dependency Unit (HDU), and Non-Invasive Ventilation Unit (NIVU).
 Furthermore, there are dedicated outpatient clinics and wards for respiratory medicine.
-The Tuberculous control unit (TBCU) is a national centre for the treatment and management of tuberculosis where the resident will rotate during his/her training.
+The Tuberculosis control unit (TBCU) is a national centre for the treatment and management of tuberculosis where the resident will rotate during his/her training.